Ryder Cup schedule, teams & BBC coverage

 BBC coverage

-Digital: Live text coverage with in-play clips, analysis and social media on the BBC Sport website and app from 12:00-00:00 on the opening two days and from 16:00 on the third day.
+Digital: Live text coverage with in-play video clips (UK only), analysis and social media on the BBC Sport website and app from 12:00-00:00 on the opening two days and from 16:00 on the third day.

 Radio: Live commentary on BBC Radio 5 Live, BBC Radio 5 Live Sports Extra and BBC Sounds across the three days